 Assignment America

 An Internet that no longer exists.
-Submitted to the Guardian US.
+Submitted for publication.

 Pitched